chengchunhsu/EveryPixelMatters/README.md

   DATA_DIR = [DATASET_PATH]
   ```

-- Train and validation set directory for each dataset (In L101~L120):
+- Train and validation set directory for each dataset:

   ```
   "cityscapes_train_cocostyle": {